 Body paragraphs should all work to support your thesis by explaining why or how your thesis is true.
+Every sentence in your body paragraphs should work toward supporting your thesis statement.
 Each body paragraph has three types of sentences.

 A topic sentence states the main idea, or focus, of the paragraph.
 The rest of the body paragraph will give evidence and explanations that show why or how your topic sentence is true.
 In many ways, a topic sentence is very similar to a thesis.
 The biggest differences will be the location of the sentence and the scope of the ideas.

 - clearly supports the thesis statement.

 - is usually at the beginning of a body paragraph.

 - controls the content of all of the supporting sentences in its paragraph.